California fire approaches Lake Tahoe after mass evacuation

 “Before, it was, ‘No worries ... it’s not going to crest.
 It’s not gonna come down the hill.
 There’s 3,500 firefighters, all those bulldozers and all the air support,’” he said.
 “Until this morning, I didn’t think there was a chance it could come into this area.
 Now, it’s very real.”

-Flames came within just a few miles of South Lake Tahoe and residents just over the state line in Douglas County, Nevada were under evacuation warnings.
+As flames churned toward South Lake Tahoe, residents just over the state line in Douglas County, Nevada were under evacuation warnings.

 Monday’s fresh evacuation orders, unheard of in the city, came a day after communities several miles south of the lake were abruptly ordered to leave as the fire raged nearby.
 South Lake Tahoe’s main medical facility, Barton Memorial Hospital, proactively evacuated dozens of patients, and the El Dorado Sheriff’s Office transferred inmates to a neighboring jail.